hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * additional bindings: additional bindings are inherited from the underlying AU Base resource profile where they exist.
 AU Core only adds additional bindings to candidate value sets that are being considered as potential replacements for the current terminology (e.g. the additional bindings on `AllergyIntolerance.code` in [AU Core AllergyIntolerance](StructureDefinition-au-core-allergyintolerance.html)).
 The additional bindings are represented using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).
 Candidate bindings do not introduce conformance requirements and are provided to support forward planning and terminology alignment.
   * multiple terminologies: where multiple terminologies are supported, these are modelled using slicing and are selected from the set of additional bindings defined in AU Base to indicate which of those are to be supported for AU Core actors.
 For a minimum approach, the slices are defined by value set as this allows to indicate obligations without limiting the set of codes that can be supplied.

+  TBD - not agreed - it is the constraints that are to be promoted to Base that can temporarily appear in Core.
+"If an appropriate AU Base profile does not yet exists, AU Core profile can temporarily include the profile until a corresponding AU Base profile is defined so that AU Core can derive from it."

 ##### Use of Invariants
 AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).